kssgarcia/solidspy-develop/docs/index.rst

-..
-SolidsPy documentation master file, created by sphinx-quickstart on Mon Apr 16 18:07:33 2018.
+.. solidspykevin documentation master file, created by sphinx-quickstart on Mon Apr 16 18:07:33 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SolidsPy's documentation!
+Welcome to solidspykevin's documentation!
 ====================================

 .. toctree::